veiganlime/app_deployment_template/README.md

 # app_deployment_template

-This is template to deploy .apk file from kivy
+- "apk_dev_template.ipynb" from .kv and .py to .apk